e-bushi/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Vegeta met the Unicorn King who granted him magic powers.

+Sometimes there are happy endings other there aren't.
+Fortunately this time everyone is happy.
 The end.

 ## Cast